Watford: Economy

 Watford is a major regional centre in the northern home counties.
 Hertfordshire County Council designates Watford and Stevenage to be its major sub-regional centres, heading its list of preferred sites for retail development.

 The High Street is the main focus of activity at night having a high concentration of the town's bars, clubs and restaurants.
 The primary shopping area is the Harlequin Shopping Centre, a large purpose-built indoor mall with over 140 shops, restaurants and cafes built during the 1990s, opened officially in June 1992.
 The owners of the shopping centre, Capital Shopping Centres, changed their name to Intu, resulting in The Harlequin changing name to "intu Watford" from May 2013.
 Carrying forward £4.5 billion of debt into 2020, the company was not able to survive the retail downturn due to the COVID-19 crisis, and went into administration in June 2020.
 The council owns part of the freehold the site, and feels that as the shopping centre is very popular (it was one of top 20 places to shop in the UK in 2019), it will remain open and viable.

-The town contains the head offices of a number of national companies such as J D Wetherspoon, Camelot Group, Bathstore, and Caversham Finance (BrightHouse).
+The town contains the head offices of a number of national companies such as J D Wetherspoon, Camelot Group, Bathstore, Pepe's Piri Piri and Caversham Finance (BrightHouse).
 Watford is also the UK base of various multi-nationals including Hilton Worldwide, TotalEnergies, TK Maxx, Costco, JJ Kavanagh and Sons, Skanska, Vinci, Beko and TeleAdapt.
 Both the 2006 World Golf Championship and the 2013 Bilderberg Conference, took place at The Grove hotel.
-The town was home to the Scammell Lorries factory from 1922 until 1988.
+The town was home to the Scammell factory from 1922 until 1988.
 The site is now a residential area.
 Tandon Motorcycles, founded by Devdutt Tandon, were manufactured in Colne Way from 1947 until 1959.